 EDMAR Corporation, one of the best masonry & tuckpointing companies in Chicago.
-Caring for the beautiful masonry buildings of Chicago for nearly 30 years.
+Caring for the beautiful masonry buildings for over 30 years.
 Our expertise in brickwork and masonry has helped to maintain this city’s charm and improved its homes, offices, churches, and stores.
 Whether your masonry project is large or small, or if you need brick replacement or masonry repair, our dedicated team can help, always sure to do it once, and do it right.

 Chicago weather makes national news, and the mortar and brickwork feel the brunt of it.
 That’s why tuckpointing in Chicago is so important – to keep buildings safe and sound (and stunning) year round.
 No matter the wear and tear, our mortar repointing can restore each building to its original luster.